MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/specify-runtime-requirements.md

 You can specify relationships among the individual components of your app by including an [`elementRelationshipSet`](../resources/schema/manifest-schema-dev-preview.md#elementrelationshipset) in your app manifest.
 Use this object to specify both [one-way dependencies](#one-way-dependencies) and [mutual dependencies](#mutual-dependencies) among app components.

 > [!IMPORTANT]
-> Ensure the relationships you create adhere to the following validations rules:
+> Ensure the relationships you create adhere to the following validation rules:
 >
 > 1. Elements specified in an element relationship set must have definitions in the manifest.
-For example, an `element` or `commandId` listed in the `dependsOn` section of a `oneWayDependencies` object that doesn't have a corresponding definition in the manifest (with matching `id` value) will result in a manifest validation error.
+For example, an `element` or `commandId` listed in the `dependsOn` section of a `oneWayDependencies` object that doesn't have a corresponding definition in the manifest (with a matching `id` value) will result in a manifest validation error.
 > 1. A given set of components can only be grouped by a `mutualDependency` or `oneWayDependency`, but not both.
 For example, specifying both a one-way dependency (*A* depends on *B*) and a mutual dependency (*A* and *B* depend on each other) will result in a manifest validation error, because the *A depends on B* relationship is represented twice.
 > 1. Cyclical one-way dependencies aren't permitted.
 For example, specifying both an *A depends on B* relationship and a *B depends on A* relationship will result in a manifest validation error.